 - Dwarf Gouramis – This kind of fish can thrive in a range of water conditions, and usually acclimates rather easily to most aquatic environments.
 Dwarf gouramis are also quite docile and will not challenge other fish.
 As long as your angelfish is not overly aggressive (in which case, it might pick on this incredibly passive fish), this can be a solid choice.

 - Guppies – Many people are able to keep guppies and angelfish together.
 Just introduce them while your angelfish is still young.
+Be aware, if you keep these fish together there is always a chance that your guppies will become food.

 - Plecostomus – The plecostomus (also known as a “pleco” or “suckermouth catfish”) is usually a very amicable companion for angelfish.
 As a bonus, this fish will help keep the aquarium clean by ingesting algae and other tank debris.
 One issue with adding a pleco to your tank is that they can grow very large rather quickly, possibly overwhelming the size of your aquarium.
 Look for varieties that don’t grow very big, such as the Bristlenose plecostomus.